andysingal/LLMops/model-serving/README.md

 Model architecture:  Architecture refers to the structure and design of an ML model.
 It defines how the model is organized, including the types and number of layers, the connections between layers, and the operations the model performs.
 The architecture determines how the model processes input data to produce output predictions or decisions.

 Model execution code: A model’s execution code is what the model runs.
 It generally initializes the architecture in the model serving framework, loads weights, and runs predictions (or other outputs).

+In the model-serving context, ML and DevOps engineers typically focus less on models’ internal details—such as their architecture, training methods, and file formats—and instead treat models as black boxes.
+This is because modern model-serving frameworks like vLLM and TensorRT-LLM handle the complexities of model execution for us, providing a high-level abstraction that makes running model predictions simpler and more efficient.

  Model serving refers to deploying an ML model in a production environment, where it can process new data and generate predictions